cctbx/cctbx_project/mmtbx/probe/README.md

 - **@todo:** Other molecules and snippets.

 - **@todo:** Test -once and -both on specific portions of a specific structure.
+- **@todo:** Test "not water" selection on 3wrp to ensure that selections are working.

 **@todo**